OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/05-Testing_for_OAuth_Weaknesses.md

 ### Credential Leakage via Referrer Header

-OAuth transports, dependent on the flow, several types of credentials in the URL.
+Depending on the flow, OAuth transports several types of credentials in as URL parameters.

-The following tokens can be considered as credentials.
+The following tokens can be considered to be leaked credentials:

 - access token
 - refresh token
 - authorization code
 - PKCE code challenge / code verifier

 Due to how OAuth works, the authorization `code` as well as the `code_challenge` and `code_verifier` may be part of the URL.
-Therefore, it is even more relevant to ensure those are not sent in the Referer Header.
+Therefore, it is even more relevant to ensure those are not sent in the referrer header.

-The implicit grant transports the authorization token as part of the URL which may lead to leakage of the authorization token in the referrer and other places like log files and proxies.
+Implicit Flow transports the authorization token as part of the URL.
+This may lead to leakage of the authorization token in the referrer header and in other places such as log files and proxies.

-#### How to test
+#### How to Test

-Make use of an HTTP Interception proxy such as OWASP ZAP and intercept the OAuth traffic.
+Make use of an HTTP interception proxy such as OWASP ZAP and intercept the OAuth traffic.

-- Step through the authorization process and identify any credentials being present in the URL.
+- Step through the authorization process and identify any credentials present in the URL.
-- If any external resources are included in a page involved with the OAuth flow analyze request made to them as credentials could be leaked in the referrer header.
+- If any external resources are included in a page involved with the OAuth flow, analyze the request made to them.
+Credentials could be leaked in the referrer header.

-After stepping through the oAuth flow and using the application for a while few requests are captured in the request history of an HTTP interception proxy.
-Search for the Referer Header (`Referer: https://idp.example.com/`) containing the AS and Client URL in the request history.
+After stepping through the OAuth flow and using the application, a few requests are captured in the request history of an HTTP interception proxy.
+Search for the HTTP referrer header (e.g. `Referer: https://idp.example.com/`) containing the authorization server and client URL in the request history.

 ## Related Test Cases